webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 All of the JavaScript below will go inside this script tag

 WebGPU is an asynchronous API so it's easiest to use in an async function.
-We start off by requesting an adaptor, and then requesting a device from the adapter.
+We start off by requesting an adapter, and then requesting a device from the adapter.

 ```js
 async function main() {